igorwojda/android-showcase/README.md

  }
 ```

-### Generated type-safe version catalogs accessors accessible from `build-logic`
+### Generated type-safe version catalogs accessors in `buildLogic` module

-Type-safe version catalogs accessors are accessible from precompiled script plugins in the `build-logic` module.
-This is configured through the `versionCatalogs` block in `build-logic/settings.gradle.kts` which references the main version catalog file, enabling access to dependencies like:
+Type-safe version catalogs accessors are accessible from precompiled script plugins in the `buildLogic` module.
+This is configured through the `versionCatalogs` block in `buildLogic/settings.gradle.kts` which references the main version catalog file, enabling access to dependencies like:

 ```kotlin
 add("implementation", libs.koin)